React Data GridTheming: Customising the grid with CSS

 Customising the grid with CSS

-A running grid instance contains thousands of DOM elements, and each of them has class names like ag-header and ag-row that can be used in CSS rules that change the style of that element.
+A running grid instance contains thousands of DOM elements, and each of them has class names like ag-header and ag-row.
+You can target these class names with your own CSS rules, allowing limitless customisation.

 Overriding Theme Parameters with Custom Properties